-Find out how the audit exemption two-year rule works and what it means for your business.
+What does the audit exemption two-year rule mean for your business?

-For much of UK business, the annual audit is a time of frantic activity, getting the books into order and presenting everything in the best light for a group of strangers to come in and rifle through your files.
+For much of UK business, the annual audit is a time of frantic activity, getting the books into order and presenting everything in the best light for auditors to come in and run through your files.
 This is something that is required by law for all but the smallest companies and can have important benefits in the perception of the probity and security of a company.

 If yours qualifies as a small company, it may be that you’re not required to carry one out.
 The rules around this are altered periodically, so it’s worth checking regularly.

 Back in 2012, significant changes were made to company auditing and reporting requirements that allowed more small businesses to go without an annual audit.
 This is called audit exemption.

 As originally envisaged, the exemption applied to companies that met certain conditions over a two-year rolling period.
 If a company had a turnover not exceeding £6.5 million and a balance sheet of less than £3.26 million it would qualify for exemption.
 There was also a limitation of not more than fifty employees, bringing the UK into line with other European companies.

 As of 1st January 2016, the figures were amended.
 Whilst the two-year rule still applies in relation to qualifying conditions, the turnover and balance sheet totals rose.
 The audit exemption threshold for turnover became £10.2 million, whilst the balance sheet total increased to £5.1 million.
 The number of employees remains at fifty.